What is Log File Analyzer?

 The data contained in a website log file typically includes:

-IP address: The IP address of the device that made the request to the server.
+IP address: The IP address of the device that requested the server.

 Timestamp: The date and time that the request was made.